-Students should be familiar with some of the logarithmic scales mentioned in Section H, such as the Richter scale.
+Section I (Logarithmic scales) has been added in this edition.
+Students should be familiar with some of the scales mentioned here, such as the Richter scale.
 Students should be encouraged to solve these problems by thinking them through intuitively, rather than by algebraic means.
 For example, in the Richter scale, each increase of 1 in the magnitude means that the intensity is multiplied by 10.
 If students understand this, then it is fairly straightforward to deduce that, for example, a magnitude 4 earthquake is $10 \times 10 = 100$ times more intense than a magnitude 2 earthquake, and that an earthquake that is 10 times the intensity of a magnitude 4 earthquake has magnitude 4 + 1 = 5.
 Trying to solve these problems using the formula $M = \log\left(\frac{I}{I_0}\right)$ is likely to lead to confusion.